 This year, entrants can apply to compete in one of the following regional finals:

-• North West - Hugh Baird College – Thursday 19th April
+• North West - Hugh Baird College (Liverpool) – Thursday 16th May

 Entries close ten days before each regional final.
 Make sure you register your interest today!